Loushanguan Road station

-Currently, passengers interchanging between lines 15 and 2 at Loushanguan Road Station must walk from station to station, because work on the underground passage hasn’t been completed.
+Up until 31 December 2024, passengers interchanging between lines 15 and 2 at Loushanguan Road Station had to walk from station to station, because work on the underground passage hasn’t been completed.
 Those who pay with public transportation cards or through the official Metro app avoid additional fees when transferring.
+However, the underground passage has opened on 31 December 2024 and now takes approximately 9 minutes to traverse.

 Location

 The station is located between the Weining Road station and the Zhongshan Park station on Shanghai Metro Line 2.
 The station is located beneath the intersection of Loushanguan Road and Tianshan Road, along which the line runs.
 The station is located roughly between the Shanghai Hongqiao International Airport and the Huangpu River.